 The race itself would go behind the safety car after another early incident and would ultimately feature just one racing lap, with Edward crossing the line where he had started to grab a maiden rookie class podium, and Robert taking tenth spot having made up three places when the lights went out.

 Both had work to do in race three with the grid determined by the race two result, but it would prove to be one of the highlights of the campaign as the team ended the year on a high.

 Despite picking up early damage to his car, Robert fought his way up the order to grab second spot by the end of lap four, with Edward right on his tail after a storming start to the same lap saw him make up three places to run in third.

 The pair would run together before another safety car was called and with the caution period only ending in time for the run to the chequered flag, the duo would cross the line together in second and third.

 With a total of nine podium finishes, Robert ends the season fourth in the overall standings and as winner of the Rookie Cup, whilst Edward’s maiden podium in the final race helped him to end the campaign in 17th overall.

 Edward Pearson (Guildford, Surrey) – #41 Ginetta G40:

-"What a weekend!
-Coming to Brands Hatch I didn’t expect this as testing didn’t go that well, but things clicked and I’ve been similar to Rob on pace all the way through.
-Race one was disappointing and although it was a bit lucky with the safety cars in race two, I was really pleased to get that first rookie podium.
+“What a weekend!
+Coming to Brands Hatch I didn’t expect this as testing didn’t go that well, but things just clicked and I’ve been similar to Rob on pace all the way through.
+Race one was disappointing and although I was a bit lucky with the safety car in race two, I was really pleased to get that first rookie podium.

 “Race three however was brilliant and when I made the move to get P3, I didn’t know if I’d manage to make it through!
 To grab a podium finish after a race like that was brilliant, and it shows I have the pace to run at the front once I’m there.
 This has been the toughest year I’ve done in racing – but it was well worth it in the end.”